nganlinh4/genomic_relatedness_classifier/docs/plan.md

 #### Step 4: Model Building & Training (CUDA-only)

 This is a multi-class classification problem.
 We train on GPU (CUDA required).
-We evaluate three imbalance modes per dataset:
+We evaluate imbalance strategies per dataset and per scenario:

 - `zero`: No class weighting, no resampling.
 - `weighted`: Class-weighted loss (CrossEntropy with class weights).
-- `smote`: SMOTE applied on the training split (no class weights to avoid double-compensation).
+- `smote`: Oversampling via SMOTE applied on the training split (no class weights to avoid double-compensation).
+- `overunder`: Combined over + under sampling (SMOTE + ENN or SMOTE + Tomek) to both synthesize minority examples and remove ambiguous majority samples near decision boundaries.

-1.  **Data Oversampling:**
+1.  **Resampling Strategies:**
-    *   Apply SMOTE (Synthetic Minority Oversampling Technique) to the training set to generate synthetic samples for minority classes, balancing the dataset.
+    *   `smote`: Apply SMOTE (Synthetic Minority Oversampling Technique) to the training set to generate synthetic samples for minority classes.
+    *   `overunder`: Apply SMOTE then an under-sampling cleanup (e.g., ENN or Tomek links) to prune noisy/overlapping majority samples.
+    *   `zero`: No resampling; raw class distributions.
+    *   `weighted`: No resampling; rely on class-weighted loss.

 2.  **Model A: Advanced Multi-Layer Perceptron (MLP)**
     *   **Architecture:** Deeper network with 4 hidden layers (256, 128, 64, 32 neurons), BatchNorm, Dropout (0.5), ReLU activations.